Small Pantry Makeover DIY (with Before + After)

 pantry makeover on a budget

-To make them appear more like curtains, I just space the rings out evenly, defined the folds and clamped them into place.
-I gave a mist of water and let them sit overnignt!
+To make them appear more like curtains, I just spaced the rings out evenly, defined the folds and clamped them into place.
+I also gave a mist of water and let them sit overnight!
+This is also known as training your curtains!
+It helps them keep their shape.
+See how they at least sort of look like curtains now?!

 diy cafe curtains